-Microsoft Azure is a growing cloud solutions provider that is being used more and more in the expanding universe of internet pioneering and web hosting. cPanel is determined to stay ahead of the game by ensuring that Azure users are able to use cPanel & WHM to power their instances and make the best hosting platform we can.
+Microsoft Azure is a growing cloud solutions provider that is being used more and more in the expanding universe of web hosting. cPanel is determined to stay ahead of the game by ensuring that Azure users are able to use cPanel & WHM to power their instances and make the best hosting platform we can.

 For new users who have not dabbled into Azure, you can create a free account and use their services for a testing period.
 You can signup by going to signup.azure.com.
 The testing period will give you a $200 credit that you can use for 30 days.